 On both marketplaces, search for sourdough starter.
 If you have a preference for an active or dehydrated version, add that search term to your search.

 What if I don’t want to forever feed my sourdough starter…?

 Yes.
 This is possible.
 Not everyone wants to make sourdough bread every week nor maintain their sourdough culture in between.
-That’s why I created sourdough flakes.
-Just like the dehydrated starters you can buy, they are made from my 13-year-old starter and can be kept in your pantry or on your kitchen shelf to use when you want to bake anything sourdough.
-The difference is, the culture is so strong that you can make dough within 3 days of activating it rather than activating taking a few weeks.
-Three days is the max turn around time in cool kitchens, it’s faster in warm kitchens.
+That’s why I created a Pantry Sourdough Starter which is a maintenance-free way of making sourdough bread.
+Just like the dehydrated starters you can buy, it is made from my 13-year-old starter and can be kept in your pantry or on your kitchen shelf to use when you want to bake anything sourdough.
+The difference is, the culture is so strong that you can make dough within 3 days of activating it rather than it taking a few weeks.
+Three days is the max turnaround time in cool kitchens, it’s faster in warm kitchens.
 There is no added yeast, it’s 100% sourdough that lives on your shelf for baking when you want, with a few days forward planning.
 NO upkeep in between bakes.